Buyers Guides

 • For acoustic, electric, and classical guitars

-• KGR Editor’s Choice for tripod guitar stands
+• KGR Editor’s Choice for tripod stands

 This USA-made stand was fitted with a String Swing cradle, a guitar wall hanger that we’ve previously featured in our best wall hangers list.
 We did find that some simple assembly was required, and it did need a Phillips head screwdriver, but regardless, it went together quite easily.
 It even included a free bottle of lemon oil to keep the wood nourished.